fosterdouglas/1000-daily-game-designs/games/_posts/2016-10-01-640-football-companion-app.md

 ---
 layout: post
 title: 640 Football Companion App
-tags: experimental-game, mobile-game, social-game, sports-game
+categories: experimental-game, mobile-game, social-game, sports-game
 ---
 In this football companion app, guess which plays the coach will choose next while you watch your favorite team play.